Effective Product Costing During Product Design

 Product cost management challenges exist at every level of the product’s life-cycle.
-For example, during the product development phase, engineers and product designers often have little insight into the true impact of product costs created by their design decisions.
+For example, during the product development phase, engineers and product designers often have little insight into the true impact of product costs created by their design decisions, since reducing costs is important for any company, and that’s why learning to managing time is essential for managers and employees, and using a time clock software could be the best option for your company to do this.
 These choices influence profitability, and not having a clear understanding of costs during development can doom any products ability to grow revenue for the company.

 Transparent understanding of costs across the entire value chain is critical to achieving high-caliber product cost management.
 However, many finance leaders struggle to implement an effective system that has these capabilities.
 The strain occurs because product costs programs are oftentimes started and managed in isolation and silos of product and sourcing information are decentralized and likely out of sync.
 A recent Aberdeen white paper, Effective Product Cost Management: Improving Your Net Margin highlights some of the product cost challenges today’s manufacturers are experiencing.